Your briefing on Friday - The New York Times - Up News Info

 As the Times A.O.
 Scott recently explained in our newsletter The Morning: The film shows "the deep roots of the mistrust and resentment that the LAPD planted among the city's black citizens during decades of abuse and contempt.
 The jury's verdict, so shocking to many at the time, is shown as an act with clear historical roots and political significance. " (His criticism of the film in 2016 compared it to the work of Norman Mailer and Robert Caro.)

-The Times' Wesley Morris says: "It is one of the most rigorous and disturbing radiographs of this country's racial crises and racist myths, from the police and criminal justice to sex, sports and Hertz."
+Wesley Morris of the Times says: "It is one of the most rigorous and disturbing x-rays of this country's racial crises and racist myths, from law enforcement and criminal justice to sex, sports and Hertz."
 The film spans over five episodes and nearly eight hours, but, as Wesley says, "He has spent much more time with much less superior storytelling."

 Thank you